projectM-visualizer/gst-projectm/README.md

 The first run will build the Docker container automatically.
 It will take a good while, so be patient.
 Once built, it will be cached for future runs.

+Note that running the conversion can take hours depending on the length of the audio file and the selected settings.

 ### Conversion Examples

 #### Basic Conversion